ucsb-ds/pl-dev-team/lab/jpa03.md

 * (10 pts) The Github Pages page shows a web page that looks like the example in the lab instructions and has the correct content.
 * (10 pts) Chromatic is configured correctly, and the Github Pages site has a Storybook configured properly.
 * (10 pts) GitHub Actions runs correctly and there is a green check (not a red X) on your main branch
+* (10 pts) On dokku, the Swagger link appears in the menu bar.

 Note that the Rubric above is subject to change, but if it does: